FALL 2023 APPLICATION

 (Applicants will be notified by Friday August 25th)

 BRIDGE PROGRAM IS AN OPEN ARTS PROGRAM, MEANING OPEN TUITION!

 ARTISTS ACCEPTED INTO PROGRAM CHOOSE A TUITION AMOUNT TO CONTRIBUTE!

-The Bridge Program fosters generative dialogue among a select group of artists in a seminar-style course designed to push your art practice into new realms.
+The Bridge Program fosters generative dialogue among a select group of artists (10 artists max), in a seminar-style course designed to push your art practice into new realms.
 You’ll work in an intensive, small-group setting to refine project ideas, better articulate the central concerns of your practice, deepen the conceptual grounding of your work, and situate your practice within a wider art world context.
-You’ll participate in critiques, writing sessions, essay discussions, and a public artist talk at the culminating program showcase in the Art Center’s Muller Meeting Room and 4833 Project Space.
-Advanced artists in all media are encouraged to apply.
+You’ll participate in critiques, writing sessions, essay discussions, online readings, and peer to peer visits.

 As an Open Arts Program, there is no minimum required tuition to participate in Bridge Program.
 Artists who are accepted into this program can contribute what they can.
 Your contributions help support program costs such as facilitators, visitors, supplies, and space.
 We thank you for contributing as generously as you can to this creative community!

 Fall 2023 Bridge Program will meet in-person, and will hold online meetings as needed for sessions.
 The program will meet on Wednesday evenings, starting on Wednesday February 8th and going for 10 weeks, finishing on Wednesday April 12th.
 The public/showcase component for this program will be determined by the group and our program curators.

 FALL 2023 BRIDGE PROGRAM WILL BE LED BY PROGRAM CURATOR JONATHAN CASTILLO